florist-notes/aicore_s/notes/ai_accelerators/ai_accelerators.md

 # AI Accelerators

 <img src="img/acc.png" width="40%"><a> </a><img src="img/acc2.png" width="49%">

+The rapid growth of AI and machine learning has led to increasingly complex and computationally intensive AI models.
+To meet the demand for faster training and inference, specialized hardware accelerators, known as AI accelerators, have emerged.
+These accelerators are designed to perform AI-related computations more efficiently than general-purpose CPUs or GPUs.

 Here is a comprehensive list of AI accelerators I came across while exploring about them :)  🌸